-There are a number of items you will need to consider; you may need to take advice from a number of different sources including your legal adviser, surveyor, bank (if loan finance is needed), building contractor, architect or accountant.
+There are different Heads of Terms for different transactions.
+Where the grant of a lease is involved, there are a number of items you will need to consider; you may need to take advice from a number of different sources including your legal adviser, surveyor, bank (if loan finance is needed), building contractor, architect or accountant.

 Such items include:

 - Property – What are its boundaries?
 Are you taking on responsibility for the interior and exterior under a lease?
 What about air space above?
 Do you need rights of access over adjoining property or the landlord’s property?
 Where will you be able to park?
 Are you expecting the have the benefit of any other areas outside of the property boundary?
 Do you want to be able to build upwards?

 - Title to the property - What legal estate or title are you acquiring?
 Does the freeholder have a good title to the property?
 If you are being granted a lease, does the “owner” own the freehold or itself have a leasehold title?
 If the latter, does the consent of another landlord need to be obtained?
 Will there be a need to enter other separate documents with third parties, for example, deeds of covenant?

 - Length of term of a lease – How long are you likely to want to remain in that property?
 Do you want to have the ability to stay at the end of the length of the term of the lease?
 Do you expect to be able to vacate easily at the end of the term or do you want the right to remain at the property and to build your business and goodwill?